huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is optional.
+If you are using the `MaxEnt` solver, this parameter will be ignored.

 ## [MaxEnt] block